aammd/Habitat_Filtering/MS/OrgSize.md

 spatial distribution of small and large organisms.
 Microscopic organisms such as bacteria and plankton are often globally distributed, while larger organisms have more geographically restricted distributions [@Fenchel2004].
-Even within landscapes, there is some evidence that the occurrence of such microscopic organisms responds less to environmental gradients than does the occurrence of larger organisms [@Farjalla2012;@Fierer2011].
+Even within landscapes, there is some evidence that the occurrence of microscopic organisms responds less to environmental gradients than does the occurrence of larger organisms [@Farjalla2012;@Fierer2011;@Louca2016-ki].
 However, while such differences in distribution suggest that the suite of processes underlying community assembly differ between small and large organisms, it is difficult to determine which process is driving this difference.
 There are at least two possible